Q3 2020 Open Banking trackerOctober 1, 2020

-Our European Open Banking Tracker is brought to you in collaboration with Konsentus, the software as a service company in which Mastercard is invested and that helps to power Open Banking Protect.
+Our European Open Banking Tracker is brought to you in collaboration with Konsentus, the software as a service company in which Mastercard is invested.
 It shows an increase since last quarter in the number of third party providers and use of open banking-enabled services (as a measure of API calls) across the continent.

 Headlines this quarter

 - 410 third-party providers are registered with a National Competent Authority in Europe

 - The quarter saw a 13.6 percent increase in number of registered third-party providers

 - Three third-parties have had their licenses revoked

 - Every country has at least 85 registered third-parties through European passporting rules